Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-11-building-a-ray-tracer-part-2-vectors-rays-and-cameras.md

         float focal_length = 2.0f;

         // create the viewport by defining the horizontal/vertical/focal vectors
-        // and set the camera origin at (0,0,0) m_origin = float3(0.0f);
+        // and set the camera origin at (0.0f,0.0f,0.0f) m_origin = float3(0.0f);
         m_horizontal = float3(viewport_width, 0.0f, 0.0f);
         m_vertical = float3(0.0f, viewport_height, 0.0f);
         m_focal = float3(0.0f, 0.0f, focal_length);

-        // calculate the position of the upper left corner using the created vectors/positions m_upper_left_corner = m_origin - m_horizontal / 2 - m_vertical / 2 + m_focal;
+        // calculate the position of the upper left corner of the virtual viewplane,
+        // using the created vectors/positions
+        m_upper_left_corner = m_origin - m_horizontal / 2.0f - m_vertical / 2.0f + m_focal;
     }

     // fire a new ray from the camera, with u and v defining the ratio to the viewport